Muthomi Njuki

 Onesmus Mūthomi Njūkì is a Kenyan politician.
 He is the second and incumbent Governor of Tharaka Nithi County in Kenya after being re-elected on a Jubilee Party ticket in the 2017 Kenyan general election.
 Before being elected Governor, he served as the Chuka/Igamba ng'ombe Member of Parliament from 2013 to 2017.

 Education

 Basic Education

 After he completed his early education, he attended Chuka Boys for O level and later joined Lenana School where he completed his A levels.

 Higher Education

 H.E.Mūthomi Njūkì went to Kenyatta University where he earned a bachelor's degree in Education, Botany, and Zoology.

 He later proceeded to do a master's degree in Entrepreneurship and Innovations Management at the University of Nairobi.

 Hobbies/ Special Interests

-He is very passionate about Entrepreneurship, he has mentored a lot of young people in business acumen.

 He enjoys outdoor games and sports such as rugby which he coached.

 Career life

 Before venturing into politics and business, Mūthomi Njūkì was a High School teacher in Kitui.

 Today, Njūkì is an Entrepreneur who has worked with various telecommunications brands in Africa.

 He has also been associated with Generations Electronics which grew from Generations Video Library that he operated earlier.